 A 47 year old woman with a renal mass was being evaluated for surgical treatment planning.
 A urologist familiar with my current 3D printing work requested a 3D printed model of the kidney.
-The purpose was to help demonstrate the anatomy of the mass with respect to the renal hilum, to help determine if a partial nephrectomy was possible, or if a total nephrectomy was required.
+The purpose was to help demonstrate the anatomy of the mass with respect to the renal hilum, to help determine if a partial nephrectomy was possible,

 Creating multicellular structures is a delicate procedure.
 For instance, the human heart is comprised of more than 2 billions of muscle cells that should be aligned and interact with one another to work properly.
 While 3D Bioprinting is a promising technology that allows scientists to create biological tissues, the problem remains—there is no single method available that uses a high level of precision to create multicellular structures that are functional, viable, and has good integrity.